dmidlo/histdata.com-tools/docs/labour-market-semantics.md

 `replay_bls_employment_situation_archive()` verifies all 957 measure triplets
 against the 320-artifact chain.

+## U.S. JOLTS archive

+The JOLTS specialization retains 269 official BLS artifacts and reconstructs 268 publication packages from March 2004 through July 2026.
+Each package keeps three independent total-nonfarm, seasonally adjusted level measures in thousands of persons: job openings on the last business day, hires over the month, and total separations over the month.
+A shared publication does not collapse those concepts into one event identity.

+Occurrence-specific current and predecessor documents establish initial, previous-as-known, and revised-prior values.
+The parser qualifies 45 fixed-width text, 77 preformatted HTML, and 146 semantic Table A current releases.
+Twenty-two January-reference publications are marked as annual benchmark/revision editions, so their restated history never overwrites an earlier vintage.
+The September 2025 release was not published; October retains August as its last published predecessor and marks the three unlike-period revision fields noncomparable. `replay_bls_jolts_archive()` recomputes all 804 measure triplets and their raw and normalized hashes.

 ## Economy profiles

 `built_in_labour_profiles()` derives one semantic/source profile for all 21